ericmasiello/ga-code-in-one-day/README.md

 ## Our Story
 - Background color of `#D2DBE0`
 - Padding all the way around of `48px`
-- The headings should be centered but the `Lorem ipsum...` copy should be left aligned
+- The headings should be centered but the "Lorem ipsum..." copy should be left aligned

 ## Blog
 - Padding all the way around `48px`
 - Background image is `img/jefferson.png`
 - Background must cover the entire space
 - Background image is centered
-- Set a minimum height of `40vh`
+- Section has a minimum height of `40vh`
-- The "Read the Blog" button needs to link to another page so it must be an `<a>` instead of a `<button>`
+- The "Read the Blog" button needs to link to another page so it must be an `<a>`, not a `<button>`
 - Style the "Read the Blog" link identically to the menu button
 - Only worry about centering the content horizontally (Solving vertically is listed under the bonus section)